 WorldSkills UK is a partnership between businesses, education and governments that accelerates young people’s careers giving them the best start in work and life.
 WorldSkills UK is a registered charity (Charity number 1001586) and company limited by guarantee (company number 02535199).
-The registered address is WorldSkills UK, First Floor, 157-197 Buckingham Palace Road, London SW1W 9SP.
+The registered address is WorldSkills UK, Third Floor, 25 Wilton Road, London SW1V 1LW.

 If you would like to contact WorldSkills UK, please email or telephone us on +44(0)800 612 0742.

 Our Data Protection Officer service is provided by Data Oversight Ltd, Kings Head House, 15 London End, Beaconsfield HP9 2HN.
 You can contact the DPO by email at email@example.com

 If you are not satisfied with the way we have handled a request regarding your information, you have the right to lodge a complaint with the supervisory authority – details of which are given below: